 Sol Lewitt’s starting point

 He continued to make architectural designs and some of his famous works include the wall structure.
-The open grid of this structure reflects the identicalness of individual cubic units and the general structure as well.
-His other works depicted the dynamism of geometrical form cut at oblique angles to represent the image and the shadow as well.
-Although his works were made under the concept of minimalism, the structure mimics reality to the viewers.
+The open grid of this structure reflects the identicalness of individual cubic units and the general structure.
+His other works depicted the dynamism of geometrical form cut at oblique angles to represent the image and the shadow.
+Even though his works were made under the concept of minimalism, the structure mimics reality to the viewers.

 The last two decades of his career

 In his last two decades of his career, he started using gouache.
 Things started changing, and he started painting his artworks with different paints that he used to make with gouaches.
 With the colors and their structural designs, the new works he made looked more perfect than even the previous monochromatic geometric designs.

 His works are scattered everywhere in city hall park grounds, on benches, gardens and fountains for people to see.
 They are spectacular and attractive, but most people are not aware of who made these structures.
 They rhyme perfectly with the trees supplementing their beauty, making the environment look outstanding.
 People who get time can enjoy the structures that showcase the creativity and talent of the maker himself.
 Sol was an artist who used to make structures from his imagination.

 Although his works were more of geometrical designs and actualizing abstract figures, they were still meaningful in the field of architecture.
 He is known to have made sculptures of Donald Judd, Dan Flavin and Robert Smithson.